Ninth House by: Leigh Bardugo – #1 in the Alex Stern series.

 It pains me to say that I was sorely let down by this book.
-To tell you the truth, I could not really tell you what I just read.
+To tell you the truth, I could not fully relay to you what I just read.
 Ninth House explored various frightful and disturbing themes, so I was prepared for a chilling read.
 However, what I was delivered was nothing of the sort.
 Indeed, it was a dark adult read, but it was exceedingly convoluted and boring.

 This novel focused on two murders yet chose to concentrate on the dull one.
 Truthfully, I just found Ninth House to be a total bore; the pacing lacked consistency and was not linear, making it even more challenging to follow.
 However, the thing that continues to irk me most of all is that the premise was excellent, but the execution was an absolute disaster.
 Everything was completely tedious, but the flashbacks most of all.
 I understand that they were crucial to the development of the leading characters, but they were not anything stimulating to read.

-There were definitely some great moments in Ninth House, but the characters and the tiresome speed at which this book read caused the story to fall apart.
+There were definitely some notable moments in Ninth House, but the characters and the tiresome speed at which this book read caused the story to fall apart.
 Nonetheless, I understand that Bardugo strived to create a book about a survivor who finds solace in the fact that she overcame her grief and distress and, most importantly, powerfully survived.
 Alex was deceived and wronged, which left her damaged, but this narrative depicted her attempts at finding her own way in the world at Yale and (aggressively) proving those men mistaken.
 Bardugo created a book for survivors, but… it was lousy and dry.
-And it makes me uncomfortable to say that, what with the sensitive subject matter that is present in the book and those who may well have found a kind of comfort and familiarity in the story.
-However, I simply found that much of what was being addressed felt dismissed.
+It does make me uncomfortable to say that, due to the sensitive subject matter that is present in the book and those who may well have found a kind of comfort and familiarity in the story.
+However, I simply felt that much of what was being addressed was gently dismissed.
 It seemed as if Bardugo included many scenes purely for shock value.
 I say this because I felt that certain past events concerning Alex were only brushed upon when convenient for the plot.
 As I mention later on, I do not think the distressing occurrences made an evident, plausible impression on Alex.
-She begins to exhibit different characteristics that clearly display signs of damage; however, her behaviour is immensely inconsistent–so much so that it does not seem real.
+She begins to exhibit different characteristics that clearly display signs of damage; however, her behaviour is immensely inconsistent–so much so that it becomes questionable.

-Unlike in Bardugo’s YA fantasy duology, Six of Crows and Crooked Kingdom, the characters present in this book lacked everything those characters possessed.
+Unlike in Bardugo’s YA fantasy duology, Six of Crows and Crooked Kingdom, the characters present in this book lacked true dimension and depth.
 Not only were they not nearly as fascinating or well-crafted, I found them to be entirely underdeveloped.
 At different intervals throughout the story, it was indicated that our main character, Alex, had a certain wicked quality about her.
-That absolute potential that her character had is incredible.
+That definite potential that her character possessed is incredible.
 Alex was a flawed, haunting character, but that possibility for fabulous growth was wasted.
-Moreover, the traumatizing events that seemingly defined her existence and beliefs did not appear to influence or affect Alex’s development as a character.
+Moreover, the traumatizing events that seemingly defined her existence and beliefs did not appear to influence or affect her development as a character.
 Judging by what transpired in the first of a series (duology?), the occurrences looked to be almost pointless.

-That said, of course the incidents played a great part in establishing Alex as a character… or so they should have.
+That said, certainly the incidents played a considerable part in establishing Alex as a character… or so they should have.
 Ninth House was equally inconsistent in its pacing and the evolution of its characters.
-Naturally, talented authors are going to gradually reveal different aspects of a characters at numerous spots during a story.
+Naturally, talented authors are going to gradually reveal different aspects of a character at numerous spots during a story.
 And that is truly what it felt like Ninth House was attempting at (and I stress “attempting”).
 At points, Alex appeared as a portrait of ugly truth: a character that has a savage beast living in her, craving revenge.
-And at other points, we lost all memory of that feral monster and we were left with a shallow character.
-At a few instances, I delighted in Alex’s character; I delighted in that twisted, dark thing described to be living in her (it was almost Halloween, calm down).
-And yet, nearly the entirety of the story was composed of an Alex that felt utterly dissimilar from that monster, despite all those disturbing flashbacks we were handed.
+And at other points, we lost all memory of that feral monster and we were left with a shallow being.
+At a few instances, I delighted in Alex’s character, I delighted in that twisted, dark thing described to be living in her (it was almost Halloween, calm down).
+And yet, nearly the entirety of the story was composed of an Alex that felt utterly dissimilar from that monster, despite all those disturbing flashbacks we were delivered.
 As for the other characters, they were exceptionally uninteresting and felt almost irrelevant.